 5. After-shave ain't just lotion.

 Remember, it's your skin that feels the brunt of shaving, not the hair.
 So you need to care for your SKIN after shaving.
-Make sure to use a good after-shave tonic or mist to soothe your skin.
+Make sure to use a good after-shave spray to soothe your skin.

 Pro tip: Once a week scrubbing smoothens out skin, and helps new skin grow.
 This makes subsequent shaving experiences easier and smoother!